 Conclusion

 Whether you’re a surfer, swimmer, diver, or just someone who wants to relax and enjoy the beauty of nature, Mosteiros Beach has something for everyone.
-With its unique location, easy access, and wide range of activities, it’s no wonder that Praia dos Mosteiros is one of the locals’ favourite beaches in São Miguel island.
+With its unique location, easy access, and wide range of activities, it’s no wonder that Praia dos Mosteiros is one of the locals’ favourite beaches in São Miguel Island.